-PEQ: All Vaccinium macrocarpon nursery stock must be imported under permit into postentry quarantine in a level 2 quarantine facility accredited to standard PBC-NZ-TRA-PQCON Specification for the registration of a plant quarantine or containment facility, and operator.
+PEQ: All Vaccinium macrocarpon nursery stock must be imported under permit into postentry quarantine in a Level 2 greenhouse facility accredited to Facility Standard: Post Entry Quarantine for Plants (MPI.STD.PEQ).

 Quarantine Period and Inspection, Testing and Treatment Requirements: The nursery stock will be grown for a minimum period of 6 months in post-entry quarantine and will be inspected, treated and/or audit-tested for regulated pests, at the expense of the importer.
 Six months is an indicative minimum quarantine period and this period may be extended if material is slow growing, pests are detected, or treatments/testing are required.